IITDBGroup/gprom/readme.md

 Oracle SQL - Oracle:usr@1.1.1.1$ \q
 ```

 Provenance for SQL queries is only one of the features supported by GProM.
 A full list of SQL language extensions supported by GProM can be found in the [wiki](https://github.com/lordpretzel/gprom/wiki/language).
+See the [man page]() of gprom for further information how to use the CLI of the system.

 # Installation